 Living Books for Middle School Math

 Math Curse is a goofy picture book that can be read in one sitting.
 Each page offers great opportunities for various math explorations like problem solving, averages, percents, volume, sequencing, permutations and more.
-Children who are less than enthusiastic about math might find the book and this activity somewhat painless.
+Children who are less than enthusiastic about math might find the book somewhat painless.

 Sir Cumference and the Sword in the Cone is just one of an entire series of Sir Cumference math stories.
 While some of the books are appropriate for older elementary, many of them cover more in-depth middle school topics – like finding the volume of cones or the area of circles.
 I can’t speak highly enough of this series.